Everybody Dance (Chic song)

 "Everybody Dance" is a song by American band Chic.
 The disco song, which features Norma Jean Wright on lead vocals and Luther Vandross, Diva Gray, Robin Clark and David Lasley on background vocals, was released in April 1978 by Atlantic Records as the second single from the band's self-titled debut album, Chic (1977).
 According to guitarist Nile Rodgers, it was the first song specifically written for Chic, and, due to its historical status and popularity, is usually played as the opening song of the band's live set.
 In 1993, British group Evolution had a top-20 hit in Ireland and the UK with their cover version of "Everybody Dance".
 It was later heavily sampled by British group Steps on their song "Stomp" and echoed by the Manic Street Preachers on their single "(It's Not War) Just the End of Love".

 The song has featured in films such as The Last Days of Disco (1998) and Summer of Sam (1999) during the orgy scene, and is also featured in the Grand Theft Auto IV expansion pack The Ballad of Gay Tony on the radio station K109.
 It has also been covered by Kimberley Walsh for Horrid Henry: The Movie.

 According to Rodgers speaking for the BBC Four documentary "How to Make It in the Music Business", the session the song was recorded during cost the band $10, which went on bribing the elevator engineer not to tell the manager they were recording in there.

 Release

 Unlike most Chic singles, its 12" version was not included on a regular album, nor was it widely available upon original release, with the 12" format being issued only as a promo.
 The extended 12" version has, however, subsequently been issued on numerous compilations.
 Also unlike most Chic singles, the b-side "You Can Get By" was edited down from the original album track; almost all future Chic b-sides would be presented in their full-length versions.

 Reception

 Cash Box praised the "fine, flashy bass work, double-timing on the high-hat and handclapping."
 Record World said that the "good melody and arrangement" should allow the song's appeal to expand beyond Chic's previous dance audience.
+In 2019, American DJ and record producer Kevin Saunderson ranked "Everybody Dance" among "The 10 Best Disco Records of All Time", saying, "This was just was one of those tunes that made you wanna dance.
+The vocal was uplifting and hooky and gave you this energy, and the bassline was baaaaadddd.
+You just had to groove to it."